 Child support may be modified over time, as new financial situations or needs arise.
-Our family law team at Shuler Law Firm, LLC is happy to answer your questions about child support, including the factors that influence an initial child support decision by a Missouri judge.
+Our child support attorney in Springfield, MO team at Shuler Law Firm, LLC is happy to answer your questions about child support, including the factors that influence an initial child support decision by a Missouri judge.

 Parents of a child can establish paternity voluntarily at any time by filing an Affidavit Acknowledging Paternity.
 One parent can also file a paternity action at any point before the child turns 18.
 A child can pursue a paternity action between age 18 and age 21.
 If paternity is established, the father's name is placed on the birth certificate.
 Parents may take action for issues related to child custody / visitation and child support / medical support.